 In December 2019, the Colorado Department of Health Care Policy & Financing was awarded the Maternal Opioid Misuse (MOM) grant from the Centers for Medicare and Medicaid Services to bring this model to Health First Colorado (Colorado's Medicaid program).
 This model was created to better support pregnant and postpartum Medicaid members with opioid use disorders (OUDs).

-Given the unique needs and existing efforts in communities across Colorado, the Department's approach for the MOM model supports local providers while building statewide capacity to serve pregnant and parenting women with OUD and their infants.
+Given the unique needs and existing efforts in communities across Colorado, the Department's approach for the MOM model supports local providers while building statewide capacity to serve pregnant and parenting people with OUD and their infants.
 This $4.6 million model provides two components of support for integrating care:

 - regionally specific sub-grants for integrating SUD treatment into primary and obstetric care sites that are appropriate to their community, and